Scare Package: "Girls Night Out Of Body"

-Ray browses the isle of a convenience store.
+Ray browses the aisle of a convenience store.
 She's being stalked by an unseen person who breathes heavily.
 She notices a lollipop in the shape of a human skull that says "Not For Sale".
 She steals the lollipop and leaves the store with Ali.
 The Store Clerk eyes them suspiciously.
 Ray and Ali get in the car with their friend Jamie, who drives.
 The stalker from the store watches them from inside another car.
 The stalker follows them as they drive to a hotel.

 The stalker watches them through the window of the room as they start drinking and listening to music.
 Ray reveals the lollipop she stole.
 Ali and Ray lick the lollipop.
 From the stalker's POV we see Jamie look toward the window and close the curtains.
 Ali feels strange and goes to lay down, putting a towel over her face.
 After a while, Jamie checks on her and startles her awake, the towel falling to the floor.
 Ray and Jamie are stunned, as Ali's face has transformed into the same skull like form as the lollipop.
 Ray's face also transforms into the skull shape.
 Thinking she can fix the problem, Jamie calls the convenience store, asking for help.
 The Store Clerk emits an evil, monstrous laugh.
 Jamie reaches for the lollipop skull and puts it over her face as the stalker reaches for the door handle.
 Jamie licks the lollipop.
 She pulls the stalker into the room and they kill him.
 They dance and have a pillow fight.